MakarPronin/NaukaPlanner/README.md

 # NaukaPlanner (Unfinished Project)
 NaukaPlanner is a calendar for students to get suggestions on scheduling their homework.
 It has a pleasant minimalistic UI.

-# Render Link (Cloud Application Hosting): https://naukaplanner-webapp.onrender.com
+# Render Link (Cloud Application Hosting) [NOT WORKING ANYMORE, REQUIRES AN UPDATE]: https://naukaplanner-webapp.onrender.com

 # Screenshots:
 ![Add Assignment](./Nauka_Planner_Screenshots/Add_Assignment.jpg)